Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 #under construction...

+# Summary
+I shared a data cleaning problem when I was working with GIVEasia.
+The solution was a short piece of SQL script to replace the work I did with Excel.
+The data cleaning process reduced from a few hours to a few seconds.
+I was able to add new metrics quickly by rewriting some SQL scripts.

 # About GIVEasia
 [GIVEasia](https://give.asia/) is a crowdfunding platform for people to raise money online.
 It offers services similar to [GoFundMe](https://www.gofundme.com/).
 Instead of charging transaction fees, it relies on optional "tips" from users to cover operational expenses.
 For example, use can donate $100 to a campaign and pay an optional $10 tip to GIVEasia.